pytorch/test-infra/README.md

 # PyTorch TestInfra

 The PyTorch TestInfra project is collection of infrastructure components that are supporting the PyTorch CI/CD system.
-It also contains various pytorch development tools like linters.
+It also contains various PyTorch development tools like linters.

 ## Getting started